mnirayhan/SwiftBook/README.md

 ## 📱 About

-MetaPipe is built to deliver a clean, efficient, and distraction-free Facebook browsing experience.
+SwiftBook is built to deliver a clean, efficient, and distraction-free Facebook browsing experience.
 By stripping away unnecessary clutter and optimizing performance, it offers users a focused interface for consuming content, free from ads and suggested content.

 ---

-> ℹ️ This application is an independent project and is not affiliated with or endorsed by MetaPipe Platforms, Inc.
+> ℹ️ This application is an independent project and is not affiliated with or endorsed by SwiftBook Platforms, Inc.